Skip to main content

 What is timber transport?

-Scotland harvests millions of tonnes of timber every year.
+Scotland harvests around 6 million tonnes of timber every year.

-• proximity to cars and people as towns grow - a huge issue
+• proximity to cars and people as towns grow and rural roads become busier

-Forestry haulage stands out because it actively works to reduce these impacts.
+Most goods (86%) in the UK are transported using HGV at some point.
+Forestry haulage stands out because the sector is actively working to reduce these impacts.

 Strategic Timber Transport Fund